oliver-hohn/ruby-jwt/README.md

 ## Algorithms and Usage

 The JWT spec supports NONE, HMAC, RSASSA, ECDSA and RSASSA-PSS algorithms for cryptographic signing.
-Currently the jwt gem supports NONE, HMAC, RSASSA and ECDSA.
+Currently the jwt gem supports NONE, HMAC, RSASSA, ECDSA and RSASSA-PSS.
 If you are using cryptographic signing, you need to specify the algorithm in the options hash whenever you call JWT.decode to ensure that an attacker [cannot bypass the algorithm verification step](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).

 See: [ JSON Web Algorithms (JWA) 3.1. "alg" (Algorithm) Header Parameter Values for JWS](https://tools.ietf.org/html/rfc7518#section-3.1)